 With each one of these incidents within a hairsbreadth of becoming a serious, life threatening accident, residents in the vicinity are becoming increasingly concerned about the possibility of future accidents.
-In addition, since the terrorist attacks in the United States in September 2001 and incidents that have followed such as the March 2003 firing of projectiles at the base, possible terrorist attacks on the base have also become an issue causing residents of the vicinity much anxiety.
+In addition, concerns over possible terrorist attacks on the base and the spread of new infectious diseases through personnel traveling to and from foreign countries are also causing the residents much anxiety.